 Welland Heritage Council offers an excellent ESL program for newcomers to Canada.
-Classes run every day from 9am to 3pm with one hour lunch break.
+Classes run every day from 9am to 2pm.

 The classes are carefully divided into proficiency levels that cover Canadian Language Benchmarks 1 to 6, reflecting our recognition that newcomers are unique individuals who come to us with diverse backgrounds and needs.

 When new students apply to study ESL at the Welland Heritage Council, there is an evaluation process that we help you with so we know at what level you will enter the classes.
 Each student is assessed in all four skills: speaking, listening, reading, and writing.
 Students are then placed in the class that best suits their English language level.